alanmoraales/moviefinder-nextjs-omdb/README.md

 ---

 I'm a software engineer learning web development.
-The most important thngs that I learned in this project was how to use dynamic routing with Next.js and CSS flexbox.
+The most important things that I learned in this project was how to use dynamic routing with Next.js and CSS flexbox.